splunk/public-o11y-docs/gdi/opentelemetry/troubleshoot-logs.rst

 Unwanted profiling logs appearing in Observability Cloud
 ==================================================================================

-By default, the Splunk Distribution of the OpenTelemetry Collector sends AlwaysOn Profiling data through a separate ``logs`` pipeline that uses the Splunk HEC exporter.
+By default, the Splunk Distribution of the OpenTelemetry Collector sends AlwaysOn Profiling data using the Splunk HEC exporter.
 See :ref:`no_profiling_data` for more information.

 .. _disable_log_collection: